2026 Michigan Senate election: District 35

-Following the resignation of Kristen McDonald Rivet, who resigned to take a seat in the United States House of Representatives, a special election will take place to fill the vacancy.
-Primary elections will take place on February 3, 2026 and the general election will take place on May 5, 2026.
+Following the resignation of Kristen McDonald Rivet, who resigned to take a seat in the United States House of Representatives, a special election took place to fill the vacancy.
+Primary elections took place on February 3, 2026, and the general election took place on May 5, 2026.
+Democratic governor Gretchen Whitmer was criticized for the long delay between Rivet's resignation and the calling of the special election, which left the seat vacant for over a year.
+This election was considered important because if Republicans won the general election, then the Michigan Senate would have become tied.